 Perhaps someone who worked in the aircraft plants of WWII, or has related historical documentation of that environment, can verify that "Murphy's Law" existed in their environment.

 AME2 John T. Gabbard, also known as "Gabby", served time with VA-43.
-In civilian life his influence on the Skyhawk Association Web Site is considerable, and he served as a director also.
+In civilian life his influence on the Skyhawk Association Web Site was considerable, and he also served as a director.
 Using his own initiative, he contacted the Navy and obtained film documentation of all the Skyhawks built.
 With much effort he deciphered those records and put them into a format for use on the web site.
-The Skyhawk unit assignments and associated history along with an effort to document every Skyhawk loss consumed much of his time.
+The Skyhawk unit assignments and associated history, along with an effort to document every Skyhawk loss, was a gigantic effort.